Bereaved people in Scotland are not receiving the support they need, according to new research commissioned by Sue Ryder and Hospice UK.

 "It’s now time for bereavement support to be expanded across Scotland so that everyone who needs support receives it in a way and at a stage that works for them," she urged.

 “It’s clear not enough people are accessing the support they need to help them through the hardest of times, risking long-term, far-reaching trauma and harm," added Eilidh Macdonald, Policy and Advocacy Manager Scotland at Hospice UK.
-“With just 6 per cent of bereaved people accessing support, more needs to be done to tackle barriers linked to availability, resources, awareness and stigma.
+“With just 6% of bereaved people accessing support, more needs to be done to tackle barriers linked to availability, resources, awareness and stigma.

 “Local and national planning must urgently address the needs of children and adults in our communities going without support when they need it most.”